-From one control of the subscript parenthetical denotes the two models being compared (e.g., Model F vs. Model G for measures in the first row) and variance artibutable uniquely to each predictors by a given source.
-For each ΔR^2 the subscript parenthetical denotes the two models being compared (e.g., Model F vs. Model G for measures in the first row) and variance R^2 the subscript parenthetical denotes the single model for which it is computed (e.g., the full model, Model F, for measures in the last row).
-1Under a simultaneous approach, the ΔR^2 for every term may not have a substantively useful interpretation (for instance if the full MLM includes an interaction, a researcher may not want to interpret the ΔR^2 rep-resenting the unique contribution of a conditional main effect).
-For distinctions between implementing ΔR^2 with a simultaneous (Table 5) versus hierarchical (Table 3) model-building approach, see the discussion section entitled "Extension: Using ΔR^2 with simultaneous versus hierarchical MLM model building strategies."
+Note.
+The "common" rows provide the estimates of the proportion of variance attributable to the set of predictors jointly by a given source; the rows with specific predictors listed provide estimates of the proportion of variance attributable uniquely to each predictor by a given source.
+For each $\Delta R^2$ the subscript parenthetical denotes the single model for which it is computed (e.g., the full model, Model F, for measures in the last row).

+\Under a simultaneous approach, the $\Delta R^2$ for every term may not have a substantively useful interpretation (for instance if the full MLM includes an interaction, a researcher may not want to interpret the $\Delta R^2$ representing the unique contribution of a conditional main effect).

+\For distinctions between implementing $\Delta R^2$ with a simultaneous (Table 5) versus hierarchical (Table 3) model-building approach, see the discussion section entitled "Extension: Using $\Delta R^2$ with simultaneous versus hierarchical MLM model building strategies."

-Models F-K. We can then compute ΔR^2 s when comparing Models G vs. F, H vs. F, I vs. F, J vs. F, and K vs. F. Importantly, we can still use the Table 2 procedures to do so, for each of the latter five model comparisons.
+Models F-K. We can then compute $\Delta R^2$ s when comparing Models G vs. F, H vs. F, I vs. F, J vs. F, and K vs. F. Importantly, we can still use the Table 2 procedures to do so, for each of the latter five model comparisons.
 That is, the Table 2 procedures apply to each pairwise model comparison embedded either within a hierarchical or simultaneous model-building approach.

-Extension: If research interest lies in computing "pseudo- R^2 " (proportion reduction in residual variance) measures for any null model, there are benefits to using our ΔR^2 framework to do so Earlier we noted that the Raudenbush & Bryk (2002, p.
-79, 74, 85) proportion reduction measures have been called pseudo-R2s.
-A pseudo- R^2 can be expressed generally as (Hoffman, 2015):
+Extension: If research interest lies in computing "pseudo-R" (proportion reduction in residual variance) measures for any null model, there are benefits to using our $\Delta R^2$ framework to do so Earlier we noted that the Raudenbush & Bryk (2002, p.
+79, 74, 85) proportion reduction measures have been called pseudo- $R^2$ s.
+A pseudo- $R^2$ can be expressed generally as (Hoffman, 2015):

-$\mathbf{p}{caudo} \mathbf{P}^2$ - residual variance of reduced model-residual variance of full model (10) pseudo-K - residual variance of reduced model (19)
+$$pseudo-R^2 = \frac{\text{residual variance of reduced model-residual variance of full model}}{\text{residual variance of reduced model}}$$ (19)